-It’s been ages since I made one of these little guys, but yesterday I was waiting to hear from the vet about some tests on one of our cats, and things like that always get paper cranes on my mind.
+It’s been ages since I made one of these paper crane mobiles, but yesterday was rough, and folding paper cranes always eases my mind.

 Cranes traditionally symbolize luck, health, and long life.
 Any time things aren’t going so hot, my fingers get itchy to fold some paper cranes.
 These desktop mobiles make great gifts, or you could make one to add a little luck to your very own life!